Status (updated12/1/2016): Complete

 Funding sources: CBE Industry Consortium

-Develop a web-based graphical user interface for thermal comfort prediction according to ASHRAE Standard-55.
+Develop a web-based graphical user interface for thermal comfort prediction according to ASHRAE Standard 55.
 Include models for conventional building systems (predicted mean vote) and also for comfort using the adaptive comfort model, and with increased air speeds (for example, when using fans for cooling).
-Provide ongoing upgrades and new features, such as visualization of comfort boundaries within the psychrometric chart.
+Provide ongoing upgrades and new features, such as visualization of comfort boundaries within the psychrometric and temperature-humidity charts, and automatic generation of LEED documentation for thermal comfort credits.

 Significance to Industry

-In the design and operation of buildings and mechanical systems, an advanced understanding of human comfort presents opportunities to save energy while still keeping occupants comfortable.
+In the design and operation of buildings and mechanical systems, an advanced understanding of human comfort presents opportunities to save energy and increase thermal comfort.
 The standard convention of attempting to maintain a narrow temperature band can be an energy-intensive practice.
-Instead, using CBE’s comfort prediction tools with ASHRAE Standard-55 as a guide, building designers may find that a wider temperature band will provide adequate comfort, saving a significant amount of energy.
+Instead, using CBE’s comfort prediction tools with ASHRAE Standard-55 as a guide, designers may find that a wider temperature band will provide adequate comfort and save a significant amount of energy.
 In other cases, the tool can be used to assess the comfort of low-energy designs.

-If a building has provisions for air-movement such as ceiling fans or desk fans, the predicted mean vote (PMV) model with elevated airspeed can be used.
+A building that has provisions for air-movement (such as ceiling fans or desk fans) can use the predicted mean vote (PMV) model with elevated airspeed.
 In a naturally ventilated building, the adaptive comfort model can be used.
-This tool provides options for all three of these system choices, verifying compliance with ASHRAE Standard 55-2010.
-The compliance verification can also be used for LEED credits.
+This tool provides options for both of these system choices, verifying compliance with ASHRAE Standard 55-2013.

-Finally, we will enable the CSV import/export of the results.
-In addition, the tool will be continuously updated based on any approved changes to ASHRAE 55-2012.
+The tool will be continuously updated based on any approved changes to ASHRAE 55 Standard 55-2013.

 Hoyt, T., K.H.
 Lee, H. Zhang, E. Arens, and T. Webster.
 Energy savings from extended air temperature setpoints and reductions in room air mixing.
 Proceedings, International Conference on Environmental Ergonomics, 2009.